 If they start to groan about all the work that’s ahead, you can change the mood by saying something like: “You know, kiddo, even if you failed every class and got kicked out of school for setting a thousand frogs loose in the cafeteria, I would still love you.”

 After the laughter dies down, remind them of their gifts and talents, and their past success.
 Send them off to school with a new hope and a heartfelt blessing.
 Then do all you can to keep it going the entire year.

-Additionally, I challenge you to give your children a larger vision for what the school year can be.
+Additionally, try to give your children a larger vision for what the school year can be.
 As you know, life is about a lot more than academics, and the school year provides plenty of opportunities for your children to grow in other important character qualities.

 What other characteristics do you hope your children develop?
 Leadership?
 Generosity?
 Perseverance?
 Empathy for those in need?
 Talk about that with them, too.
 Encourage them to look for chances to grow in those areas, and keep reinforcing those qualities over the coming weeks and months.

 Last thing—don’t forget it’s also an adjustment for your kids’ mom, and maybe a welcome one.
 With the kids at school on weekdays, maybe start scheduling a regular lunch date for the two of you.

 Dad, what back-to-school exercises or routines have worked well in your family?
 Please contribute to the discussion and help other dads either below or on our Facebook page.

 - One of the best ways to be involved in your child’s education is to volunteer at his or her school as part of the WATCH D.O.G.S.
 (Dads Of Great Students) program.
 Start looking at days you can volunteer, or bring the program to your local school.
 Find out more.